 Heartworm disease is spread through mosquito bites and is primarily caused by a parasitic worm called Dirofilaria immitis.

 Pets, including cats, dogs, and ferrets may be what is called a definitive host.
 This means that the heartworms live inside the animal, mature into adults, and then mate and produce offspring.
 The condition is called heartworm disease since the parasites reside in your pet's heart, blood vessels, and lungs.

 Symptoms of heartworm disease typically don't appear until the disease is advanced.
-The most common symptoms of heartworm disease include swollen abdomen, coughing, fatigue, weight loss and difficulty breathing.
+The most common symptoms of heartworm disease include swollen abdomen, coughing, fatigue, weight loss, and difficulty breathing.

 It's important to remember that the treatment for heartworm disease can cause serious complications of its own.
-Not only that, but treatment can be quite expensive since it involves, multiple veterinary visits, bloodwork, hospitalization, x-rays and a series of injections.
+Not only that, but treatment can be quite expensive since it involves, multiple veterinary visits, bloodwork, hospitalization, x-rays, and a series of injections.
 Because of all of this, we firmly believe that prevention is the best treatment for heartworm disease.

-That said, if your pet is diagnosed with heartworms, your vet will have treatment options available.
+That said, if your pet is diagnosed with heartworm, your vet will have treatment options available.
 FDA-approved melarsomine dihydrochloride is a drug that contains arsenic.
 It kills adult heartworms.
-Melarsomine dihydrochloride will be administered via injection into your pet's back muscles in order to treat the disease.
+Melarsomine dihydrochloride will be administered via injection into your pet's back muscles to treat the disease.

 Topical FDA-approved solutions are also available.
 These can help to get rid of parasites in the bloodstream when applied directly to the animal's skin.

-Heartworm prevention is safer, easier and much more affordable than treating the progressed disease.
-A number of heartworm preventive medications can also help protect against other parasites such as hookworms, whipworms and roundworms.
+Heartworm prevention is safer, easier, and much more affordable than treating the progressed disease.
+Several heartworm preventive medications can also help protect against other parasites such as hookworms, whipworms, and roundworms.